 - Instead of dried cranberries, you can also use raisins or even dried cherries if you like.

 - Add a teaspoon of ground cardamon to the existing stuffing.

 - Crush up a sleeve of Oreo cookies.
 Serve with a scoop of cookies and cream ice cream for the most delicious dessert!

 - Spread strawberry jam before you roll up the dough and then serve with fresh strawberries.

 - Opt for chopped dark chocolate pieces and pistachios.

 - Try cereal stuffed cinnamon rolls by mixing 1 cup of Cinnamon Pebbles with the existing brown sugar and cinnamon mixture.

 You may also like these scrumptious cinnamon-spiced recipes:

 - 1 loaf frozen white bread dough such as Rhode's

-- 3 tablespoons ground cinnamon *Can do less to taste
+- 3 tablespoons ground cinnamon or to taste

 - 1/2 cup dried cranberries can use raisins or dried cherries